gpalleschi/quotes_api/README.md

 GET /api/randomimage
 ```

-Return a random image with a quote.
+Return a random image with a quote and its author (To generate random image use pixabay service).

 **Query parameters**